weaviate/weaviate-io/developers/weaviate/search/similarity.md

 <details>
   <summary>Additional information</summary>

-The distance value depends on many factors, including the vectorization model you use.
+- The distance value depends on many factors, including the vectorization model you use.
 Experiment with your data to find a value that works for you.

-[`certainty`](../config-refs/distances.md#distance-vs-certainty) is only available with `cosine` distance.
+- [`certainty`](../config-refs/distances.md#distance-vs-certainty) is only available with `cosine` distance.
+- To find the least similar objects, use the negative cosine distance with `nearVector` search.

 </details>

-## Find least similar results

-If you use the cosine distance metric, use `nearVector` to search for the negative value of a vector to find the least similar objects.

 ## Limit the size of the result set